Frequently Asked Questions

 Pre-fabricated burning logs (Duraflame™ or Mountain Logs™ for example) are as much of a fire hazard as regular wood if the chimney is not maintained regularly.
 While these pre-fab logs burn long and cleanly, they produce a wax-like build up that sticks to everything inside your chimney.
 This substance coats your flue tiles, lining, damper gears, chimney cap, everything.
 So if you're burning these logs, don't think they burn so cleanly that you don't need to have your chimney swept.
 Clean the chimney every year, regardless of how many of these logs you burn during the season.

-If I have a stainless steel lining, do I still have to have my chimney swept?
+If I have a stainless steel liner, do I still have to have my chimney swept?

 Regardless of having your chimney relined with stainless steel or aluminum, the chimney still needs to be swept!
 Many homeowners believe that once they have their chimney relined with a stainless steel or aluminum liner, they no longer have to worry about cleaning the chimney.
 The truth is, nothing about your burning practices has changed.
 Your oil or gas furnace might run more efficiently, but the chimney still needs sweeping.
 As a matter of fact, if you don't sweep the chimney and this is documented by a professional chimney sweep, the manufacturer of the lining will no longer honor the warranty.
 Proper maintenance is required, especially if you want to protect a new $500-$3000.00 investment.